The Skilled Nominated visa (subclass 190) allows points-tested skilled workers to live and work in Australia as a

 - an offer of employment (if applicable)

 - a copy of your PhD award certificate/completion letter and thesis extract (if applicable)

-- copy of your recent qualification/award certificate/completion letter and transcript (if applicable).
+- a copy of your recent qualification/award certificate/completion letter and transcript (if applicable).

 You may be requested to provide additional documents if your application proceeds in the selection process.
 These documents may include: